reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 Can we reconcile this result with our hypothesis linking neural style transfer and non-robust features?

 One possible theory is that all of these image transformations *weaken* or even *destroy* non-robust features.
-Since the optimization can no longer reliably manipulate non-robust features to bring down the loss, it is forced to use robust features instead, which are presumably more robust to the applied image transformations (a rotated and jittered flappy ear still looks like a flappy ear).
+Since the optimization can no longer reliably manipulate non-robust features to bring down the loss, it is forced to use robust features instead, which are presumably more resistant to the applied image transformations (a rotated and jittered flappy ear still looks like a flappy ear).

 Testing this hypothesis is fairly straightforward:
 Use an adversarially robust classifier for (regular) neural style transfer and see what happens.